Oblique transition in hypersonic double-wedge flow: Introduction

-Input-output analysis provides a framework for evaluating responses (outputs) of stable dynamical systems to external disturbances (inputs).
-For time-independent globally stable base flows, the steady-state response of the linearized Navier-Stokes (NS) equations to a harmonic input with frequency $\omega$ is also harmonic with the same frequency and the frequency response maps the input forcing to the resulting steady-state output~\citep{mj-phd04,jovanovic2005componentwise,jovARFM21}.
+\tc{black}{Resolvent} analysis provides a framework for evaluating responses (outputs) of stable dynamical systems to \tc{black}{time-periodic} external disturbances (inputs)~\citep{trefethen1993hydrodynamic,schhen01,schmid2007nonmodal}.
+For time-independent globally stable base flows, the steady-state response of the linearized Navier-Stokes (NS) equations to a harmonic input with frequency $\omega$ is also harmonic with the same frequency and the frequency response operator maps the input forcing to the resulting steady-state output~\citep{jovARFM21}.
 The singular value decomposition (SVD) of the frequency response characterizes amplification across frequency $\omega$ and decomposes inputs and outputs into modes whose significance is ordered by the magnitude of the corresponding singular values~\citep{schmid2007nonmodal}.
-In addition to providing insights into dynamics of canonical incompressible flows of Newtonian fluids~\citep{jovanovic2005componentwise,sipp2013characterization,ranzarhacjovPRF19a,ranzarhacjovPRF19b}, input-output analysis has also been utilized to discover mechanisms for transition in complex fluids and complex flows, including transition to elastic turbulence in viscoelastic fluids~\citep{hodjovkumJFM08,hodjovkumJFM09,jovkumJNNFM11}, noise generation in turbulent jets~\citep{jeun2016input}, and the appearance of reattachment streaks in hypersonic flows~\citep{dwisidniccanjovJFM19}.
+In addition to providing insights into dynamics of canonical incompressible flows~\citep{jovanovic2005componentwise,mckeon2010critical,brandt2011effect,sipp2013characterization,ranzarhacjovPRF19a,ranzarhacjovPRF19b}, input-output analysis has also been utilized to discover mechanisms for noise generation in turbulent jets~\tc{black}{\citep{garnaud_lesshafft_schmid_huerre_2013,jeun2016input,schmidt2018spectral}, separation control on airfoils~\citep{yeh_taira_2019},} and the appearance of reattachment streaks in \mbox{hypersonic flows~\citep{dwisidniccanjovJFM19}.}

-In addition to quantifying amplification of external disturbances and identifying spatial structure of strongly amplified input-output pairs, we also carry out analysis of the transport equation associated with the energy of flow fluctuations to uncover physical mechanisms responsible for amplification of oblique waves.
-We demonstrate that concave curvature of the separated/reattaching laminar base flow is primarily responsible for strong amplification of oblique fluctuations in the separation zone.